Poppy seed paste

 Poppy seed paste, also known as mák (Hungarian and West Slavic languages) or mohn (German and Yiddish), is a common ingredient in Central and Eastern European cuisine It is made from ground poppy seeds and additional sweeteners.

-Examples of pastries featuring the filling include mohn kichel, babka, and hamantashen.
+Examples of pastries featuring the filling include mohn kichel, mohn bars, babka, and hamantashen.
 Poppy seed-filled pastries are particularly associated with the Jewish holiday of Purim and Christian holiday of Christmas.